solidoss/solidframe/README.md

 This means that at a certain moment, one will have the data structure twice in memory: the initial one and the one from the stream.

-The __solid_serialization__ library takes another, let us call it "asynchronous" approach.
-In solid_serialization the marshaling is made in two overlapping steps:
+The __solid_serialization_v2__ library takes another - let us call it - "asynchronous" approach.
+In solid_serialization_v2 the marshaling is made in two overlapping steps:
   * Push data structures into serialization/deserialization engine.
 No serialization is done at this step.
 The data structure is split into sub-parts known by the serialization engine and scheduled for serialization.
   * Marshaling/Unmarshaling
     * Marshaling: Given a fixed size buffer buffer (char*) do: